givemepower8/Phaser3Practices/docs/COC.md

 - Protect the healers.
 Make sure no other troops will take away the healers.
 - Use offensive spells around queen

-  - Rage spell to increase the queen DPS.
+  - Rage spell to increase the queen DPS also the healing speed.

 ### TH 10 strategies